 What we use will be determined by the type of system we set up, so we will decide once we know what system set up we are using.
-There are three types of Aquaponics systems: media-based, NFT and deep water/raft.
-Depending on the system, we could need rain guttering, half barrels, Styrofoam sheets, PVC pipe/channels, buckets/plastic containers.
-The depth of these can range between 5-30cm to hold enough growth media to allow the plants to grow.
+There are three types of aquaponics systems: media-based, NFT3 and deep water/raft.
+Depending on the system, we could need rain guttering, half barrels, styrofoam sheets, PVC 4 pipe/channels, buckets/plastic containers.